AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/quick-start/programming-palettes.md

 Use \[Set Mask\] to choose attributes to record/exclude.
 If you are storing in a palette touch button the mask is automatically set.

-Press a grey handle button to store (except on the main playbacks), or touch a button in one of the Colours/Positions/Gobos windows.
+Touch a button in one of the Colours/Positions/Gobos workspace windows to store the palette.

 See [Creating Palettes](../palettes/creating-palettes.md)